MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 ## Service availability

-Ensuring that Azure DevOps is available for you to access your organization and associated assets is of utmost importance to us.
+Ensuring that Azure DevOps Services is available for you to access your organization and associated assets is of utmost importance to us.

 ### DDoS protections